MoisePlacier/ProtSecPred---Deep-Learning-Pipeline-for-Protein-Secondary-Structure-Classification/README.md

 ## Dataset: ProteinNet

 This project uses **ProteinNet**, a curated dataset designed to standardize machine-learning benchmarks for protein structure prediction, mirroring the evaluation protocol of the CASP challenge [6].
 It provides protein sequences, structures (secondary and tertiary), multiple sequence alignments (MSAs), position-specific scoring matrices (PSSMs), and standardized training / validation / test splits.
 ProteinNet builds on the biennial CASP assessments, which carry out blind predictions of recently solved but publicly unavailable protein structures, to provide test sets that push the frontiers of computational methodology.

 It is organized as a series of data sets, spanning CASP 7 through 12 (covering a ten-year period), to provide a range of data set sizes that enable assessment of new methods in relatively data poor and data rich regimes.
 We chose to focus our model development and evaluation specifically on the historical CASP 8 assessment data, which is included within the comprehensive ProteinNet dataset.

+The full CASP8 ProteinNet dataset is not included in the repository because its size exceeds GitHub’s storage limits (approximately 5 GB).
+To allow full reproducibility, the dataset can be accessed and downloaded from the following source : [DATASET](https://github.com/aqlaboratory/proteinnet)

 ### Characteristics of Protein Datasets